JohnLozier/website/assets/markdown/blogdevelopement.md

 ## Conclusion

 Overall I did like React and NextJS a lot, and will probably use them in the future.
-I did find most of the process semi boring due to the lack of executable code, but had a good time none the less.
-I plan on doing mid length posts similar to this one, hopefully at least once a month (we'll see how that goes).
+I did find most of the process semi boring due to the lack of executable code but had a good time none the less.
+I plan on doing mid-length posts similar to this one, hopefully at least once a month (we'll see how that goes).